kerri-hicks/hide_twitter_right_column_2019/README.md

 A Chrome extension that hides the right column on the Twitter website.

 I find the right-side column distracting, so I made this little extension that hides the right column.
 It'll work until Twitter changes its HTML structure.
+Note: As of now, this also hides the search bar.
+I'll change that at some point.

 No license needed, public domain.